 The conceptual block diagram of an AO STB is shown in the figures below.
 The first figure depicts the block diagram for a STB where the optional VoD traffic is delivered over DVB-C. The second figure shows the block diagram for a STB where the optional VoD traffic is delivered over IP.
 Both block diagrams share a lot of common components and differ for the specific components to enable the DVB-C and IP delivery of VoD assets and related functionalities.

-In summary the AO STB needs to capture, descramble and decode TV signals and related program information transmitted over the cable network and present this on its output interfaces towards the TV set.
+In summary the AO STB needs to capture, descramble and decode TV signals and related program information transmitted over the Wyre cable network and present this on its output interfaces towards the TV set.
 Further it provides interaction capabilities with the customer by implementing a graphical user interface allowing interaction via an RCU.